oravnat/k_cycle/README.md

 A visual studio project file is provided.

-In order to build the executable file without the project file, you need to compile and link the following C++ files: main.cpp, Matrix2D.cpp, MG2D.cpp, Level.cpp, ConjugateGradient.cpp, functions.cpp
+In order to build the executable file without the project file, you need to compile and link the following C++ files: main.cpp, Matrix2D.cpp, MG2D.cpp, Level.cpp, ConjugateGradient.cpp, functions.cpp.

-In addition, for cuda support, the following files must be compiled using the cuda compiler: cuda_functions.cu, obsolete_cuda_functions.cu, and you must define a preprocessor macro with the name HAVE_CUDA when compiling each of the files (both cpp files and cu files)
+In addition, for cuda support, the following files must be compiled using the cuda compiler: cuda_functions.cu, obsolete_cuda_functions.cu, and you must define a preprocessor macro with the name HAVE_CUDA when compiling each of the files (both cpp files and cu files).

 ### Building on linux